-She then underwent about nine hours of surgery through her abdomen and back.
+She underwent about nine hours of corrective surgery through her abdomen and back.
 I fused her from the second lumbar vertebra to her pelvis and she was able to stand up completely straight.
-With a combination of physical therapy, working with a counselor, staying with the basic DOCC concepts, and generalized conditioning her pain improved and I was able to wean her down to 60 mg per day of Oxycodone.
+With a combination of physical therapy, working with a counselor, staying with the basic DOC concepts, and generalized conditioning her pain improved.
+I was able to wean her down to 60 mg per day of Oxycodone.
 But I could not get her off of it.
 Her anxiety remained fairly high.
-She continued to work with a counselor and pain specialist to wean her off narcotics but she could never come off of them.
+She continued to work with a counselor and pain specialist to wean her off narcotics but she could never completely come off of them.

-About three years ago she decided to attend the Hoffman process, which is an eight-day, in-house, intense somatic workshop.
-Through a combination of writing, visualization, mindfulness, music, and art the process creates a major shift in your nervous system out of anxiety-driven anger.
-She had a good experience with marked improvement in her both pain and anxiety.
+About three years into treatment she attended the Hoffman Process, which is a seven-day, in-house, intense somatic workshop.
+Through a combination of writing, visualization, mindfulness, music, and art this Process creates a major shift in one’s nervous system out of anxiety-driven anger.
+She had a good experience with marked improvement in both her pain and anxiety.
 But they still persisted and unfortunately, she could not experience being completely pain free.

 Bent forward again